TwilioDevEd/video-access-token-server-python/README.md

-# IP Messaging Quickstart for Python
+# Video Quickstart for Python

-This application should give you a ready-made starting point for writing your own messaging apps with Twilio IP Messaging.
+This application should give you a ready-made starting point for writing your own video chatting apps with Twilio Video.
 Before we begin, we need to collect all the credentials we need to run the application:

 Credential | Description
 ---------- | -----------
 Twilio Account SID | Your main Twilio account identifier - [find it on your dashboard](https://www.twilio.com/user/account).
-IP Messaging Service SID | Like a database ID for all your messaging app's data.
-Info on how to create one below.
+Twilio Video Configuration SID | Adds video capability to the access token -[generate one here](https://www.twilio.com/user/account/video/profiles)
 API Key | Used to authenticate - [generate one here](https://www.twilio.com/user/account/messaging/dev-tools/api-keys).
 API Secret | Used to authenticate - [just like the above, you'll get one here](https://www.twilio.com/user/account/messaging/dev-tools/api-keys).